-WordPress by default saves all media files like images, videos and PDFs under the directory called “Upload”.
+WordPress by default saves all media files like images, videos and PDFs under the directory called “Uploads”.
 For example you can view an uploaded image in your site using the following path:

-In case if you have selected the check box “Organize my uploads into month- and year-based folders” available under “Settings > Media > Uploading File” then an image file uploaded on September 2014 in your site can be viewed with the URL:
+You have an option to arrange the media files in monthly folders under each year.
+You can enable the option “Organize my uploads into month- and year-based folders” available under “Settings > Media > Uploading File” section.
+With this option enable, you can view an image file uploaded on September 2014 in your site with the following URL:

-For any reason if you want to change the default directory to a custom user defined folder, here is the step by step tutorial to change media upload folder in WordPress.
+For any reason, if you want to change the default media uploads folder in WordPress to a custom user defined folder, here is the step by step tutorial.
 You have two possibilities to change the upload folder:

 - Create a new folder within your WordPress installation

 - Create a new folder on a subdomain outside your WordPress installation

 We will explain both the option in detail in the following section.